 If you have any questions please contact us!

-Join us on this three-day, 125 kilometer (78-mile) flat water (no rapids) journey following in the wake of David Thompson on the Columbia River now known as Lake Revelstoke.
-The route parallels highway 23 between the snow capped Selkirk and Monashee mountains.
+Join us on one of these paddlesport events to paddle part or all of this three-day, 125 journey following in the wake of David Thompson on the Columbia River now known as Lake Revelstoke.
+The course parallels highway 23 between the snow capped Selkirk and Monashee mountains.
 It begins at Mica Creek, 147 km north of Revelstoke, and ends at the 5 mile boat launch near Revelstoke Dam about 10 km north of Revelstoke.
-There are 7 short mandatory portages totaling 5.4 km, most of which are on parts of the old “Big Bend” roadway between the lake and highway 23.
-The route is in the Sinixt and Ktunaxa First Nations traditional hunting and fishing territories and we thank them for allowing us to use their lands.
+In Category 1 there are 6 mandatory portages most of which are on parts of the old “Big Bend” road between the lake and highway 23.
+We acknowledge that the course is in the Secwépemc peoples territory and we thank them for allowing us to use their lands and waters.

 The event offers a singular opportunity for racers to test their skill and endurance on a challenging course competing for 1st, 2nd and 3rd place awards in their boat, age and gender class.
-Recreational paddlers intent on completing the course within the time frame to receive the coveted distance pin will experience adventure amid some of the most breathtaking scenery in Canada.
+Recreational paddlers in Category 1, intent on completing the course with portages within the time frame will receive the coveted distance pin.
+All paddlers will experience adventure amid some of the most breathtaking scenery in Canada.

-The David Thompson Paddlesport Classic welcomes canoes, kayaks, row-boats and stand-up paddleboards in many age, family and gender classes.
+The David Thompson Classic (Category 1) welcomes canoes, kayaks, row-boats and stand-up paddleboards in many age, family and gender classes.
 There is a group for everyone!
-Those interested in paddling only one day are welcome on Sunday.
+Those interested in paddling one, two or three days without portages are welcome in the Revelstoke Paddlesport Challenge (Category 2) event.

 Many businesses, civic groups and volunteers make this event a positively memorable experience for all participants.
 Incredible help comes from many volunteers and businesses in and around Revelstoke.
 Our sponsors appreciate your support.

 There are many lodging and dining facilities in Revelstoke.
 Please support our sponsors.
-Be aware that the start line at Mica Creek is a 147 km (2 hour) drive from Revelstoke and that there are no services (gas, food or lodging) between Revelstoke and Mica Creek.
+Be aware that there are no services on highway 23 north of Revelstoke (gas, food or lodging) and that the start line at Mica Creek is a 147 km (2 hour) drive from Revelstoke.

-We are offering a pre-race dinner (spaghetti, meat balls, salad and dessert at the Powder Springs Motel (Last Drop Pub), 200 3rd St. West, Revelstoke on Thursday evening for $21 per person tax & tip included.
-Reserve on the Registration Form.
-A way to meet other paddlers.
+We are offering a pre-race pasta dinner with meat balls, salad, garlic toast and dessert at the Powder Springs Motel (Last Drop Pub), 200 3rd St. West, Revelstoke on Thursday evening for $21 per person tax and tip included.
+Reserve on the registration form.
+A nice way to meet other paddlers.

-Awards will be presented to the top three finishers in all competitive classes at the awards ceremony and post race BBQ as soon as the results are in.
-All paddlers completing all three days of the event are eligible for a distance pin.
-Paddlers completing 5 years together in the same boat class will receive a special permanent boat number.
-There will also be some special awards.
+Awards will be presented to the top three finishers in all competitive classes (both categories and all options) at the awards ceremony and post race BBQ as soon as all boats are in.
+All paddlers completing all three days of the event in category 1 are eligible for a distance pin.
+There will also be some special awards, music and other festivities.

 SAFETY IS OUR MAIN CONCERN